Hurtak/petrhurtak.com/articles/2017-07-11--ajax/article.md

 ### timeout

-- Fires when a request takes longer than a value set in then `timeout` property.
+- Fires when a request takes longer than a value set in the `timeout` property.
-- Does not fire when `timeout` is not set, request takes too long and browser decides to close the connection, in that case, `error` event is fired instead.
+- Does not fire when `timeout` is not set, request takes too long, and browser decides to close the connection.
+In that case, `error` event is fired instead.

 ### progress